PolyBench/PolyBench/WALKTHROUGH.md

 2. **Data Prefetching**: Concurrently queries Google News for identical real-world context and captures the 5-level deep active Central Limit Order Book (CLOB).
 Returns a locked "Snapshot".
 3. **AI Inference**: Dispatches the identical multimodal snapshot to the provider defined in your `.env` (e.g., `OPENROUTER_MODEL='google/gemini-3-flash-preview'`).

+### 🔹 Resolve Check (Option 2)
+Polymarket events close asynchronously.
+Run this option periodically to query the blockchain block state and identify exactly which prediction markets within your database have officially resolved.

 ### 🔹 Integrity Check & Recovery (Options 3 & 4)
 Because fetching real-world data and large-scale AI generation can fail due to network timeouts or rate limits, **Integrity Check (Option 3)** performs a dry-run calculation identifying precisely what is broken.